Information Sessions and Events

 Program Overview

-Our competency-based curriculum integrates foundational pharmaceutical sciences with advanced pharmacotherapeutic problem-solving and hands-on learning through integration activities, interprofessional education, community service learning courses, and practicums.
-During the program, students will be exposed to a variety of curriculum delivery methods including independent study, large and small group work, practice simulation, online learning, reflective practice, and experiential learning.
+Our competency-based curriculum integrates foundational pharmaceutical sciences with advanced pharmacotherapeutic problem-solving and hands-on learning through labs and tutorials, interprofessional education, community service learning courses, and practicums.
+During the program, students will be exposed to a variety of curriculum delivery methods including lectures, independent study, large and small group work, practice simulation, online learning, reflective practice, and experiential learning.

 The program is designed for students to build upon their learning as they progress through the courses and modules.
-The majority of didactic learning takes place within the first three years of the program, followed by practicum rotations and online coursework in the final fourth year.
+The majority of didactic learning takes place within the first three years of the program, with practicum rotations in the summer months and throughout the fourth and final year.
 Given the curriculum structure, the program is completed on a full-time basis and part-time studies cannot be accommodated.
 More information on program policies, academic regulations, and technical standards can be located here.

 The Curriculum